scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         classes.
     -   cygwin does very weird things with shared libaries, and we didn't support them at all.
-    -   FontForge did not support the depreciated usage of endchar to mean (almost) seac in type2 charstrings.
+    -   websharpstudios did not support the depreciated usage of endchar to mean (almost) seac in type2 charstrings.
 It should now.
     -   os2 typo linegap was not read out of sfd files.
     -   Display 'gai' files in the open dlg.